sergiotaborda/lense-lang/docs/content/tour.md

 	var Decimal64 d = 2.0; // equivalent to Decimal64.valueOf(BigDecimal.valueOf("2.0"));
 	var BigDecimal m = 1.234567890E100; // equivalent to BigDecimal.valueOf("1.234567890E100");

-	// prefixes can also be used to informe the compiler the corret type of the literal
+	// prefixes can also be used to inform the compiler the correct type of the literal
-	// for non whole numbers only lowercase prefixes are allowed var Decimal32 fff = 1.6f; // equivalent to Decimal32.valueOf("1.6");
+	// for non whole numbers only lower-case prefixes are allowed var Decimal32 fff = 1.6f; // equivalent to Decimal32.valueOf("1.6");
 	var Decimal64 dd = 2.0d; // equivalent to Decimal64.valueOf("2.0");
 	var BigDecimal mm = 1m; // equivalent to BigDecimal.valueOf("1");